Tanks of China: Sino-Japanese conflict – World War II

 The USSR sold 82 T-26 mod.
 1933 tanks to China as the Soviets were wary of having Japan on its back door.
 These tanks were shipped to Guangzhou harbour in the spring of 1938.The 200th Division was a mechanized division consisting of four regiments, including a tank regiment equipped with the T-26s, an armoured car regiment, a mechanized infantry regiment, and an artillery regiment.
 Its first commander was General Du Yuming.

 The tank regiments had 70 T-26, 4 BT-5 tanks, and 20 (92?)
 CV-35 tankettes.
 The armoured car regiment had around 50 BA armoured cars and 12 (18?)
 Leichter Panzerspähwagen (Sd.Kfz.
 221) armoured cars.
 The tank regiment consisted of four tank battalions.
 Each tank battalion had three tank companies.
 The tank regiments had approximately 200 armoured fighting vehicles (AFVs).
 The Nationalist government bought 88 T-26 tanks and BA-10 and BA-20 armoured cars.
 These AFVs and remaining German AFVs were deployed in the 200th Division and the division had its baptism of fire in late 1938 against the IJA 14th Division in the Battle of Lanfeng.
 In September 1938 the division's original mechanized units (armoured and artillery) were placed under direct command of the 5th Corps, and the division was reorganized as a motorized unit, with 9,000 men.
 Major-General Dai Anlan was appointed its new commander, General Du Yuming being promoted to command the 5th Corps.

 The 200th Division participated, as part of 5th Corps, in inflicting a major defeat upon the Japanese army's élite 5th Division at the Battle of Kunlun Pass.
 Despite losing more men, the 5th Corps managed to hold the Kunlun Pass, thus maintaining its supply lines with French Indochina.
 The division then suffered heavy losses in an offensive against Batang, losing nearly two-thirds of its strength, having to be rebuilt and reorganized.
-After signing the nonaggression pact with Germany and defeating the Kwangtung Army at Khalkin Gol, the Soviet Union started to withdraw its help from China.
+After signing the nonaggression pact with Germany and defeating the Kwantung Army at Khalkin Gol, the Soviet Union started to withdraw its help from China.